 I suggest gently tossing them once or twice during the hour to release even more moisture.

-Step 2: Prepare the Spicy Peanut Dressing
+Step 2: Whisk the Savory Dressing

 - 2 tbsp low-sodium soy sauce